AFL Sydney: Sydney AFL: 1998-2008

 The league was renamed the 'Sydney AFL' in 1998.
 The league consisted of 7 teams – Balmain, Pennant Hills, North Shore, St George, East Sydney, Western Suburbs and Baulkham Hills.

-AFL Sydney

-In 2009, the league became known as 'AFL Sydney', as it is known today.

-1999

 In 1999, Campbelltown returned to the Sydney AFL after a 3-year stint in AFL Canberra.
 The Blues, as they were then known, were an exceptionally strong club at the time and dominated the league in their first year back in Sydney.
 In the grand final, Campbelltown 18.5 (113) were far too good for Balmain 13.13 (91) to take out the premiership by 22 points.

-2000

-In 2000, after the AFL's reserve grade competition was abolished, the Swans fielded a team in the Sydney AFL, known as the Redbacks.
+In 2000, after the AFL's national reserve grade competition was abolished, the Swans fielded a team in the Sydney AFL, known as the Redbacks.
 This move didn't turn out to be successful, with the existing clubs unable to compete against full-time professional footballers who had far superior training resources.
 The games were generally one-sided, to the point where the rules were changed halfway through the season to allow other clubs to field an extra player against the Redbacks.
 The Redbacks finished top of the ladder, but elected not to compete in the finals; and in their absence Pennant Hills took out their first premiership with a 15.12 (102) to 12.7 (79) win over North Shore in the grand final.

 During the 2000 season, several Sydney AFL clubs had formed strategic alliances with clubs in the AFL.
 As part of this, some Sydney AFL clubs were to change their identity over the next few years.
 North Shore had always been black and red but took on the Bombers nickname of Essendon.
 St George renamed themselves the St George Crows and began wearing the navy, gold and blue strip of Adelaide.
 But the biggest change in identity was Baulkham Hills, who changed their colours to blue and gold and took on the new name of the East Coast Eagles.
 Other clubs were to follow suit.
 Another change in 2000 was the merger of traditional powerhouse East Sydney with the University of NSW club to form the UNSW-Eastern Suburbs Bulldogs.